Code-Learn-Work/Vim-tutorial/README.md

 1. Fork this repo
 2. Clone your repo on your device using the `git clone` command
 3. Make contributions and push the code.
-4. Create a PR and see your code get merged !
+4. Create a valid PR and assign anyone to review the changes.
+5. Once approved, see your code in the repo :blush:

 ## Learn Vim